jiatiansun/Just_Dance/README.md

 `ppython src/GUI.py`

 ## Demo
-Here is a short demo that shows how to play the game: [Demo](https://youtu.be/ZgFJ6O6PidU)
+Here is a short demo that shows you how to play the game: [Demo](https://youtu.be/ZgFJ6O6PidU)